Syro-Malabar Church: Religious Institutes for Consecrated Life

-The Religious congregations are divided in the Eastern Catholic Church Law (Code of Canons of the Oriental Churches; CCEO) as Monasteries, Hermitages, Orders, Congregations, Societies of Common Life in the Manner of Religious, Secular Institutes, and Societies of Apostolic Life.
+Religious Institutes for consecrated life are divided in the Eastern Catholic Church Law (Code of Canons of the Oriental Churches; CCEO) as Monasteries, Hermitages, Orders, Congregations, Societies of Common Life in the Manner of Religious, Secular Institutes, and Societies of Apostolic Life, depending upon their nature of charism and apostolate.
+Furthermore, they vary in their jurisdictional authority, with three levels of rights: pontifical, major-archiepiscopal, and eparchial.
+These mainly denote who they answer to concerning establishment, expansion, and governance.